emaynard10/Student-Loan-Risk-Deep-Learning/README.md

 ## Usage
+This model can be used to predict whether a student will repay a loan or not based on a number of factors.
+It could have wider applications if it were trained on loans for various uses.
+As is the deep learning model would benefit from more data being fed in to the training data, as neural networks perform better with more data.

 ## Future Considerations
 To improve the model, I could tune the model by adjusting the following:
-1. Acitivation Functions: I began with ReLu for the hidden layers.
-The target columns is continuous so this is a good place to start.
+1. Activation Functions: I began with ReLu for the hidden layers.
+The target column is continuous so this is a good place to start.
-2. Number of Layers and Neurons: I could see if increasing the nmber of neurons or hidden nodes leads to overfitting.
+2. Number of Layers and Neurons: I could see if increasing the number of neurons or hidden nodes leads to overfitting.
 3. Batch Size: I didn't specify so the default is 32.
 4. Epochs: I ran the model with 50 epochs, but could try to see if there are changes when that is increased to 100.
 5. Learning Rate and Optimizer: I ran the model using Adam, but could also adjust this parameter.